ed-donner/llm_engineering/README.md

 I'm here to help you be most successful with your learning!
 If you hit any snafus, or if you have any ideas on how I can improve the course, please do reach out in the platform or by emailing me direct (ed@edwarddonner.com).
 It's always great to connect with people on LinkedIn to build up the community - you'll find me here:
 https://www.linkedin.com/in/eddonner/

-I'm still polishing up Week 8's code, but it's looking really terrific and I'll push it in the coming days.

 ### An important point on API costs

 During the course, I'll suggest you try out the leading models at the forefront of progress, known as the Frontier models.
 I'll also suggest you run open-source models using Google Colab.
 These services have some charges, but I'll keep cost minimal - like, a few cents at a time.